RelicusRoad Features

 Strategy 1: The Pivot Bounce (Range Trading)

-Best used when the market has no major news or clear trend.
+I use this when the market has no major news or clear trend.

-1. Identify: Price is drifting sideways or gently trending.
+1. Identify: Price is drifting sideways.

 2. Setup: Price moves away from the Central Pivot and touches R1 or S1.